Accreditation

 Retention Rates

-While the Integrated Postsecondary Education Data System [IPEDS] requires the reporting of retention information for undergraduate institutions, it does not give an option for graduate schools like MTSO to report the same.
-That being said, the IPEDS measure for Retention Rates can be adapted to work in graduate settings as the percentage of first-time degree-seeking students from the previous Fall semester who either re-enrolled or successfully completed their degree by the subsequent Fall semester.
-This report answers the question, “Of the degree-seeking students who were enrolled in a particular Fall semester, what percentage either successfully completed their degree or were making progress towards their degree in the subsequent Fall semester?”
+While the Integrated Postsecondary Education Data System (IPEDS) requires the reporting of retention information for undergraduate institutions, it does not give an option for graduate schools like MTSO to report the same.
+The IPEDS measure for retention rates can be adapted to work in graduate settings as the percentage of first-time degree-seeking students from the previous Fall Semester who either re-enrolled or successfully completed their degree by the subsequent Fall Semester.
+This report answers the question, “Of the degree-seeking students who were enrolled in a particular Fall Semester, what percentage either successfully completed their degree or were making progress towards their degree in the subsequent Fall Semester?”

 Fall Semester to Fall Semester | Retention Rate |